Haemolytic uraemic syndrome (STEC HUS)

 In some adults, the kidney damage is more severe and long-term dialysis or transplant may be needed.

-STEC HUS is classed as a notifiable disease so the local public health authority will be told in order to identify the cause of the outbreak and minimise further infection.
-Cases of STEC HUS in children should also be reported to the British Paediatric Surveillance Unit.
+STEC HUS is classed as a notifiable disease so your doctor will tell the UK Health Protection Agency so that they can identify the cause of the outbreak and minimise further infection.

 Where can I get more information or support about STEC HUS?